Shaw shareholders approve takeover by CB&I

-Dec 21 Shaw Group Inc shareholders on Friday approved Chicago Bridge and Iron Co NV's proposed takeover of the U.S. engineering company.
+Shaw Group Inc SHAW.N shareholders on Friday approved Chicago Bridge and Iron Co NV's (CBI.N) proposed takeover of the U.S. engineering company.

 The $3 billion deal won the approval of 83 percent of Shaw's outstanding shares, the company said after a special shareholders meeting in Louisiana, above the 75 percent approval that was required.